 This low impact artisanal fishery is a great example of a the preservation of shellfish stocks through a simple ruling that has also preserved a traditional way of life and created a niche fishery product that has high marketing value.
-Fal oysters can only be caught under sail and oar.
+Fal oysters can only be caught under sail and oar, the dredges used are light weight and can only be pulled by hand.

 Truro river and Fal Estuary